wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

         This publisher uses NEXMO as the SMS REST service provider.
 For more information on writing a custom http event publisher, see [HTTP Event Publisher](https://docs.wso2.com/display/DAS300/HTTP+Event+Publisher).

     !!! note
-        If an Identity Server instance is already running, restart it to apply the above configurations.
+        If a WSO2 IS instance is already running, restart it to apply the above configurations.

 4. On the management console, go to **Identity Providers** > **Resident** > **Account Management**, expand the **Account Recovery**, and configure the following properties.